-- 19. (1) No person shall place on the market a plant protection product unless - - (a) the labelling of the packaging in which the product is contained satisfies the requirements of paragraphs 1 to 6 of Schedule 3; and - (b) he has complied with any requirement imposed by the Secretary of State under paragraph 7 of that Schedule. - (2) Any person who contravenes or causes or permits any person to contravene paragraph (1) above shall be guilty of an offence.
+- 19.-(1) No person shall place on the market a plant protection product unless- - (a) the labelling of the packaging in which the product is contained satisfies the requirements of paragraphs 1 to 6 of Schedule 3; and - (b) that person has complied with any requirement imposed by the Scottish Ministers under paragraph 7 of that Schedule. - (2) Any person who contravenes or causes or permits any person to contravene paragraph (1) above shall be guilty of an offence.